AgoraIO/Tools/DynamicKey/AgoraDynamicKey/README.md

 **For users who want a quick deployable sample server to test with, please look at [here](https://github.com/AgoraIO-Community/TokenServer-nodejs)**

+> **We have different token versions.
+The token version is determined by the prefix.
+When you run the sample code, you may get token value started with prefix either 006 or 007.**

+> **Our current SDK version supports only 006 version token.
+So please skip the sample code which generates 007 prefix token.**

 ## AccessToken

 AccessToken is more powerful than the legacy Dynamic Key.
 It encapsulates several privileges in one token to cover various services provided by Agora.